atillabyte/EEScript/README.md

 A slightly more complex example would be,
 > _"If this happens, and this condition is true, then do this."_

-Whereas the most complicated example would something like,
+Whereas the most complicated example would be something like,
 > _"If this happens, and this condition is true, then in this area, but only where this other condition is true, do this."_

 ## Trigger Categories